 Evaluate your goals

-First, you’ll need to consider your goals for the program.
-Is your primary goal to reduce employee turnover by offering additional perks, or is it to help your employees grow into their roles and advance in the organization?
+First, you'll need to consider your goals for the program.
+Is your primary goal to reduce employee turnover by offering additional perks, or to help your employees grow into their roles and advance in the organization?

 You’ll also need to consider how your program relates to your long-term goals and business strategies.